Vladimir Herzog: Education and career

 In the 1970s Herzog became the editor-in-chief of TV Cultura, a public TV station managed by the São Paulo State government.
 He also became a journalism professor at the University of São Paulo School of Communication and Arts and at Fundação Armando Alvares Penteado's Journalism course.
-Alongside this, he developed a career as a playwright, mixing with the artistic and theater Intelligentsia of Brazil.
+Alongside this, he developed a career as a playwright, mixing with the artistic and theatre Intelligentsia of Brazil.
 Later in his life, Herzog became active in the civil resistance movement against the military dictatorship in Brazil, as a member of the Brazilian Communist Party (Partido Comunista Brasileiro - PCB).
 As a news director at the TV station, Herzog advocated the responsibility of journalists to society and reported on the first decade of the Brazilian military dictatorship.
 Military intelligence spies working inside the TV station reported to their handlers that Herzog is "a problem for the military regime."

 Arrest and death

 On 24 October 1975 – when Herzog was already editor-in-chief of TV Cultura – Brazilian Army agents summoned him to testify about his connections with the then outlawed PCB Party.
 The following day, Herzog went to the DOI-CODI in order to comply with the summons.
-This meeting however, was actually a ruse to conduct an interrogation of Herzog, wherein he was detained, beaten and tortured.
+This meeting, however, was actually a ruse to conduct an interrogation of Herzog, wherein he was detained, beaten and tortured.
 He was arrested with other two journalists, Jorge Duque Estrada Benigno and Rodolfo Konder, who later confirmed the treatment he received.

 On 25 October, Herzog's body was found hanging in his prison cell.
-Before revision, his death certificate stated "suicide by hanging".
-According to opposition, the DOI-CODI officers would have placed his body in the position it was found in order to inform the press that he had committed suicide.
+Before the revision, his death certificate stated: "suicide by hanging".
+According to the opposition, the DOI-CODI officers would have placed his body in the position it was found in order to inform the press that he had committed suicide.